The biggest trial in Meta's history starts Monday. Here's what to know

 What is the FTC's case against Meta?

 The FTC argues that when Meta acquired Instagram, in 2012, and WhatsApp, two years later, that it was part of a strategy to eliminate competition and maintain monopoly power over the social media market.
 The government contends that a "buy or bury" strategy propelled Meta's acquisitions, leading Meta to gobble up competitors it viewed as threats, or to squash the rivals out of business altogether.
+In a 2012 internal email government lawyers plan to present, Zuckerberg wrote that buying Instagram was motivated by a desire to "neutralize a potential competitor."
 The FTC says this alleged behavior is illegal under federal antitrust laws.

 What remedy does the FTC want?